 Like virtually all Rolex watches, Sea-Dweller models hold their value incredibly well and make great investments.
 Significantly less common than Rolex Submariner watches, certain used Sea-Dweller models sell for significantly more than their original retail prices, and rare vintage references can often be worth a small fortune when they sell at auction.

 Neither the Rolex Sea-Dweller nor the Submariner can be said to be “better” than the other.
 The Sea-Dweller has a higher water-resistance rating than the Submariner and also has a helium-escape valve; however, its larger size makes it slightly less versatile in daily life.
 While the Sea-Dweller and Submariner are both Rolex dive watches, they were designed for slightly different purposes and each comes with its own list of pros and cons.

 Like other watches, there are a number of ways to tell whether or not a Rolex Sea-Dweller is real; however, what to look for when authenticating a Sea-Dweller will differ slightly from one reference to the next.
+Check out our 'How to Spot a Fake Rolex' guide for a complete list of what to look for on real Sea-Dweller watches.
 Counterfeiters are getting better and better at copying Rolex’s designs each day, and sometimes the only way to confirm that a watch is real is by opening it up and inspecting it with high-powered magnification.

 All Rolex Sea-Dweller watches are pursued by collectors; however certain rare vintage Sea-Dweller models are some of the most collectible Rolex watches available.
 There are only a small of handful Single Red Sea-Dweller watches ever produced, and they are so fiercely sought-after by collectors that they rarely ever appear at auction, but sell for huge sums of money whenever they do.